-We are using frozen peaches here so that you can easily enjoy this meal year-round.
-Don’t forget to add a dollop (or more) of your favorite yogurt on top when you’re ready to eat!
+Oh, and one small but important detail: Please don’t forget to add a dollop (or more) of your favorite yogurt on top when you’re ready to eat!

 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

-Swaps you can make to this recipe
+Substitutions you can make to this recipe

 If you’re gluten-free: Make sure to grab your favorite gluten-free oats!
 You can’t go wrong with the Quaker Oats brand.

 If you’re vegan: Follow the swaps above for dairy-free swaps, and make sure you have agave or maple syrup on hand to replace the honey.
 You will also need to replace the egg with a flax egg.
+How to do make a flax egg?
+Simply combine 1 TBSP chia seeds and 3 TBSP water and whisk together with a fork until it has a goopy consistency!

-How to eat this baked oatmeal
+How to serve this peaches and cream baked oatmeal

 Adding Greek yogurt on top of this oatmeal bake is my personal favorite way to eat it, but there are a few different ways to enjoy it!

 - Use more fruit as an additional topping.
-Berries would be delicious
+Berries would be delicious!

 - Easy Zucchini Bread For Breakfast Or Snacks